rebryant/cpog/README.md

 In addition, running the toolchain using formally verified tools requires the following:

-* An installed version of the Lean [elan version manager](https://github.com/leanprover/elan)
+* An installed version of the Lean [Elan version manager](https://github.com/leanprover/elan)

 # Directories